jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 '''

-Note, due to an error UTF8, it was neccesary to add the following code to to spark_ec
+Note, due to an error UTF8, it was necessary to add the following code to to spark_ec
 '''
 Reset(sys)
 ''